Feneric/Minima/README.rst

 characters.

 You can play it online on the `Minima at Lexaloffle page`_ or play it directly through any PICO-8 environment by using the `splore` utility.
+You can also grab binaries for Linux, macOS, and MS-Windows through the release link or via the `Minima Itch.io page`_.

 .. image:: MinimaWorld.png
   :alt: Minima world view